-30 See the Organizational Prepare Step, Task P-5, Common Control Identification, in [SP 800-37] for more information about organizational decisions on designating common controls.
+&lt;sup>29 See the Organizational Prepare Step, Task P-5, Common Control Identification, in [SP 800-37] for more information about organizational decisions on designating common controls.
+See Section 2.3 in [SP 800-53] for more information about common controls as a control implementation approach.

-31 Organizations may also leverage the use of hybrid controls.
-Hybrid controls are controls that are partially implemented by one or more common control providers and partially implemented by the information system.
+&lt;sup>30 Organizations may also leverage the use of hybrid controls.
+Hybrid controls are partially implemented by one or more common control providers and partially implemented by the system.

-32 The scoping considerations listed in this section are exemplary and not intended to limit organizations in rendering risk-based decisions based on other organization-defined considerations with appropriate justification or rationale.
+&lt;sup>31 The scoping considerations listed in this section are examples and not intended to limit organizations in rendering risk-based decisions based on other organization-defined considerations with appropriate justification or rationale.